cmusphinx/pocketsphinx/README.md

 The commands are as follows:

   - `help`: Print a long list of those options you don't care about.

+    You can also get command-specific help by running `help <command>`, for example `pocketsphinx help align` will show alignment-specific options.

   - `config`: Dump configuration as JSON to standard output (can be loaded with the `-config` option).